 Qualifications for Overseers

-- Therefore, it’s required for an overseer to be above reproach, a husband of one wife, temperate, self-controlled, respectable, hospitable, willing and able to teach,
+- Therefore, it’s required for an overseer to be above reproach, a husband of one wife, temperate, self-controlled, respectable, hospitable, skilled at teaching,

-- not given to wine, not pugnacious, but gentle and just2“gentle and just” is one word in Greek.
+- not given to wine, not pugnacious, but gentle in justicefn“gentle in justice” is one word in Greek.
 It refers to a sense of justice that isn’t strict in the sense of the letter of the law, but it conforms to the spirit of the law instead.
 Thus, it’s “gentle” in its application., peaceable, without the love of money,

 - managing his own house well, having his children in submission with all dignity,